ros2/design/articles/ros2_dds_security.md

 ### Support for both permissive and strict enforcement of security

-Processes with the security features enabled will not communicate with processes that don't, but what should RCL do if one tries to launch a process that has no discernable enclave with keys/permissions/etc.?
+Participants with the security features enabled will not communicate with participants that don't, but what should RCL do if one tries to launch a participant that has no discernable enclave with keys/permissions/etc.?
 It has two options:

-- **Permissive mode**: Try to find security files, and if they can't be found, launch the process without enabling any security features.
+- **Permissive mode**: Try to find security files, and if they can't be found, launch the participant without enabling any security features.
 This is the default behavior.
-- **Strict mode**: Try to find security files, and if they can't be found, fail to run the process.
+- **Strict mode**: Try to find security files, and if they can't be found, fail to run the participant.

 The type of mode desired can be specified by setting the `ROS_SECURITY_STRATEGY` environment variable to "Enforce" (case-sensitive) for strict mode, and anything else for permissive mode.